AmoyDreamer/expired-localstorage/README.md

 LS.set(key, value, time)
 - {String} key -> key name.(required)
 - {Any} value -> data value.(required)
-- {Number} time -> expires time, unit is ms, such as passing 60000, that means 1 minute.(optional)
+- {Number} time -> expires time, unit is ms, such as passing 60000, that means 1 minute.
+No value, no expiration.(optional)

 ### Remove data from localStorage
 LS.remove(key)